oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_safe_private_endpoint_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>The field to sort by.
-You can specify only one sort order (sortOrder).
+                                            <div>The field used for sorting.
+Only one sorting order (sortOrder) can be specified.
 The default order for TIMECREATED is descending.
 The default order for DISPLAYNAME is ascending.
 The DISPLAYNAME sort order is case sensitive.</div>
                                                         </td>
             </tr>
                                 <tr>